Skip to main content

 4 mentions Positive Neutral Negative

 Players find the game emotionally immersive, likening it to a space horror movie that effectively draws them into its narrative and setting.
-The combination of mystery, intrigue, and a touching storyline enhances the feeling of being present in a Russian space base, making the experience deeply engaging for newcomers to VR.
+The combination of mystery, intrigue, and emotional depth creates a compelling experience that resonates with players, making them feel as if they are truly part of the story.

 • “The game made me feel like I was part of a space horror movie, something I wish more games had.”

-• “I adore the story and setting, and it really made me feel like I was rooting around a Russian space base.”
+• “I adore the story and setting, and it really made me feel like I was exploring a Russian space base.”

 Buy Red Matter